Technical Standards Requirement

 Technical standards

-3. Motor function: Candidates must possess the motor function sufficient to direct and supervise the accurate compounding and preparation of medications for dispensing to patients.
-In addition they must have the motor skills to teach medication administration, including the monitoring and counseling of patients regarding their medication.
-They must be able to use computer-based information systems.
-They must adhere to universal precaution measures and meet safety standards applicable to inpatient and outpatient settings and other clinical activities.
+3. Motor function: In accordance with State law, candidates must possess the motor function sufficient to assess, direct, and supervise the activities of technical staff to accurately compound and prepare medications for dispensing to patients.
+In addition, candidates must possess the capacity to elicit information from patients using basic patient assessment skills and perform patient care, including medication administration and patient education.
+They must adhere to universal precaution measures and meet safety standards applicable to pharmacy professional activities.

 4. Interpretative, conceptual and quantitative abilities: Candidates must have effective and efficient learning techniques and habits that allow mastery of the pharmacy curriculum.
-They must be able to learn through a variety of modalities including, but not limited to, classroom instruction, small group activities, individual study, preparation and presentation of reports, and use of computer technology.
-They must be able to memorize, measure, calculate, reason, analyze, synthesize and apply information and concepts.
-They must also be able to comprehend spatial relationships and three-dimensional models.
+Candidates must be able to interpret, assimilate and analyze the detailed and complex information presented in the PharmD curriculum.
+They must be able to learn through a variety of modalities including, but not limited to, classroom instruction, small group, team and collaborative activities, individual study, preparation and presentation of reports, simulations, and use of technology.
+They must be able to register, recall, measure, calculate, reason, analyze, synthesize, apply and transmit information and concepts in person and via technology.
+They must be able to recognize and draw conclusions about three-dimensional spatial relationships and logical sequential relationships among events.
+They must be able to formulate and test hypothesis that enable effective and timely problem solving in providing pharmaceutical care to patients in a variety of clinical settings and healthcare systems.
+Candidates must integrate the information derived to develop and implement an accurate and therapeutically appropriate plan.

 Ability to meet the school of pharmacy’s technical standards